This glossary attempts to cover most of the terms you may encounter when first interacting with iRODS.

 An Application Programming Interface (API) is a piece of software's set of defined programmatic interfaces to enable other software to communicate with it. iRODS defines a client API and expects that clients connect and communicate with iRODS servers in this controlled manner. iRODS has an API written in C, and another written in Java (Jargon).
 Other languages have wrappers around the C API (Python, PHP, etc.).

-iRODS can employ various mechanisms to verify user identity and control access to Data Objects (iRODS files), Collections, etc. These currently include the default iRODS secure password mechanism (challenge-response), Grid Security Infrastructure (GSI), Kerberos, and Operating System authentication (OSAuth).
+iRODS can employ various mechanisms to verify user identity and control access to Data Objects (iRODS files), Collections, etc. These currently include the default iRODS secure password mechanism (challenge-response), Grid Security Infrastructure (GSI), and Kerberos.

 List of all operations performed upon a Data Object, a Collection, a Resource, a User, or other iRODS entities.
 When Auditing is enabled, significant events in the iRODS system (affecting the iCAT) are recorded.
 Full activity reports can be compiled to verify important preservation and/or security policies have been enforced.

 Catalog Service Consumer (Resource Server)